How much of a difference will I see in my session?

 Am I a good candidate for teeth whitening?

 Teeth whitening provides drastic results for anyone who wants to have a whiter smile.
-This includes people with teeth that have been stained from daily habits such as smoking or drinking dark colored beverages such as coffee, tea, soda, wine, etc.
+This includes people with teeth that have been stained from daily habits such as smoking or drinking dark colored beverages such as coffee, tea, soda, wine, etc. Everyone is a good candidate as long as they good oral hygiene, health and are over 18 years of age.

 Can I whiten if I have braces?